GreatlyDev/adfa-devops-assistant/README.md

   - viewing totals
   - viewing recent deployment history
 - Docker support for running the app in a container
-- GitHub Actions CI for backend checks
+- GitHub Actions CI for backend
-- Backend test coverage for core API behavior

 ## Tech Stack